Financial assistance options for mitigating lapse in appropriations impacts

 • The U.S. Department of the Treasury has current alerts for tax scams, consumer alerts, foreclosure rescue scams, and other ongoing financial scams and schemes to keep aware of.

 Airmen and Guardians experiencing food insecurity can seek food security-related grants and loans with referrals from First Sergeants and the M&FRC, including the U.S. Department of Agriculture’s Supplemental Nutrition Assistance Program and the Family Supplemental Subsistence Allowance Program.
+The 211 Help Line is a free, confidential connection to thousands of Health and Human Services programs for housing, food, mental health resources, and more.
 Contact your Chain of Command if you are in need of food security resources and don’t know where to start.

 Residents of Grand Forks AFB privatized housing will not incur late fees or fines if BAH payments are delayed.
 Any DoW civilian employees or residents impacted by the government shut down should call the Management Office at (701) 594-8000.